Neighbours spin-offs: Other merchandise

 A board game was released in 1988.
 The game sees players creating their own Neighbours storylines as they move around the board collecting story cards.
 A writer for Virgin Media named it one of the "weirdest and most wonderful TV board games".
 Other memorabilia includes, a card game, a series of Topps trading cards and stationery.
 Signed castcards are also available by writing to the cast members.
 Neighbours themed t-shirts are sold through the online store Mr Vintage.

 In 1991, an officially licensed video game of Neighbours was created by Ian Copeland and developed by Zeppelin Games under their Impulze label for the ZX Spectrum, Commodore 64, Atari ST, and Amiga; it was re-released by Zeppelin in 1992 on budget price.
 In the game, the player took on the role of Scott Robinson (Jason Donovan) and had to skateboard around four courses.

 As part of Neighbours 30th anniversary celebrations, the Australia Post released a limited-edition trifold stamp pack featuring some of the show's most popular characters, including Harold and Madge Bishop (Ian Smith and Anne Charleston); Karl and Susan Kennedy (Alan Fletcher and Jackie Woodburne); Toadie and Sonya Rebecchi (Ryan Moloney and Eve Morey), Paul Robinson (Stefan Dennis) and Bouncer.
 The stamp pack became available to buy at participating Post Offices and on the Australia Post website from 24 February 2015.

+In 2019, the Royal Australian Mint released an Australian one-dollar coin with a Neighbours theme.
+It was minted as part of the companies "Great Aussie Coin Hunt 1" series, a selection of alphabetical one dollar coins with each letter representing an Australian symbol.
+The N coin was dedicated to Neighbours and was complete with a Ramsay Street sign.